-Somewhat less humid is the altitudinal sequence at the African volcanoes (Mt.
+Somewhat less humid is the elevational sequence at the African volcanoes (Mt.
 Elgon, Mt.
-Kenya, Kilimanjaro), which rise from a humid savanna zone.
+Kenya, Kilimanjaro), which rise from a humid savannah zone.
 Soil temperatures at the timberline (with Hagenia, Podocarpus species) are similar to Venezuela.
-Erica arborea plays a major role in the lower alpine stage, with crested seneciones (► Fig. D-67) and candlelobelia above.
-Interspersed, however, are bogs with waterlogged soils, on which Cyperaceae, Alchemilla or Lachemilla species, Gentianaceae and the southern hemispherically widespread thickish Huperzia saurus (Lycopodiaceae) occur (◘ Fig. D-68).
+Erica arborea plays a major role in the lower alpine belt, with crested Senecio (► Fig. D-67) and candle Lobelia above.
+Interspersed, however, are bogs with waterlogged soils, on which Cyperaceae, Alchemilla or Lachemilla species, Gentianaceae and the southern hemispherically widespread thickish Huperzia saururus (Lycopodium crassum) (Lycopodiaceae) occur (◘ Fig. D-68).

-6 The biogeocones of the zonobiome I as ecosystems
+6 The biogeocoenes of the zonobiome I as ecosystems

 The tropical evergreen rainforest is one of the most complicated plant communities.
-The individual biogeocones are still largely unknown, probably they cannot be plausibly delimited at all.
+The individual biogeocoenes are still largely unknown, probably they cannot be plausibly delimited at all.
 The difficulty of dividing them into ecosystems is thus extraordinarily great.

 The luxuriance of the vegetation and its high biodiversity tempt one to assume a very large primary production.
-The first estimates were 100 t-ha-1-a-1 (dry weight), but they were much too high.
+The first estimates were 100 t●ha-1●a-1 (dry weight), but they were much too high.
 It must be borne in mind that the phytomass in the tropical jungle is characterized by a very high water content (75 to 90% for herbaceous parts).
 The green leaves can assimilate CO2 all year round, but the respiration losses at night are also particularly high due to the high temperature.
 The phytomass of wood and leaves is two to three times higher in tropical forests, but the costs of maintaining this mass, the respiration losses, are four times higher in the wood and six times higher in the leaves.
 Tropical forests are forced to greater metabolic turnover at the high temperatures, so relatively less can be invested in the production of wood.

-Of very great importance for the matter production of a biogeocone is the leaf area index (BFI), i.e. the ratio of the total leaf area of a stand to the soil surface covered by the stand.
+Of very great importance for the matter production of a biogeocoene is the leaf area index (LAI), i.e. the ratio of the total leaf area of a stand to the soil surface covered by the stand.
 It was very low in the Ivory Coast.
 But this experimental plot cannot be considered representative.
 Although the gross production is very high, 75% of the organic matter produced is lost again through respiration, whereas in the central European beech forest only 43% of the gross production is lost.

-We therefore understand that the primary production of the tropical virgin forest in this case was not higher than that of a well-managed beech forest in Central Europe:
+We therefore understand that the annual primary production of the tropical virgin forest in this case was not higher than that of a well-managed beech forest in Central Europe:

-Tropical virgin forest 13.4 t-ha-1
+Tropical virgin forest 13.4 t●ha-1●a-1

-Beech forest 13.5 t-ha-1
+Beech forest 13.5 t●ha-1●a-1

-Timber yields in forest plantations in the tropics reach 13 t-ha-1, which is only about twice as high as in a good European beech forest, which is also due to the twice as long vegetation period.
-A forest studied in Thailand with 2,700 mm rainfall and an annual temperature of 27.2 °C has an aboveground phytomass of 325 t-ha-1, which should correspond to a total phytomass of 360 t-ha-1.
-It still increased by 5.3 t-ha-1 per year during the three years of observation.
-They were: BFI = 12.3, gross production = 124 t-ha-1, respiration loss 95 t-ha-1 (= 76%), thus primary production about 30 t-ha-1 per year.
+Timber yields in forest plantations in the tropics reach 13 t●ha-1, which is only about twice as high as in a good European beech forest, which is also due to the twice as long vegetation period.
+A forest studied in Thailand with 2,700 mm rainfall and an annual temperature of 27.2 °C has an aboveground phytomass of 325 t●ha-1, which should correspond to a total phytomass of 360 t●ha-1.
+It still increased by 5.3 t●ha-1 per year during the three years of observation.
+They were: LAI = 12.3.